 homeless.
 Some were/are down on their luck veterans, associated with our area’s huge military presence; some made decisions to move here, more optimistic than realistic about finding a job/home very quickly; and, of course, some moved here to make it a year-round “vacation area”—and bask in the assistance of the most giving community on earth.

 Thus, starting in 2006, the community leadership comprised of Greater Fort Walton Beach Chamber Board members, working with area nonprofits, churches, law enforcement, municipal and county governments—and interested residents/volunteers—met to ask the question—what are we going to do to assist those who are down on their luck here in Okaloosa County?

-New non-profits were created with their focus of taking care of the men, women, children, and families struggling to make it here.
-At a 2009 conference, attended by over 150 local leaders, one decision was universal — we must find a shelter where these down on their luck folks are given a hand up, not a handout.
+New non-profits were created with their focus on taking care of the men, women, children, and families struggling to make it here.
+At a 2009 conference, attended by over 150 local leaders, one decision was universal — we must find a shelter where these down-on-their-luck folks are given a hand up, not a handout.

-In 2012 a group of interested members of the Greater Fort Walton Beach Chamber of Commerce created the nonprofit organization Community Solutions of the Emerald Coast, Inc. (“Community Solutions”).
+In 2012, a group of interested members of the Greater Fort Walton Beach Chamber of Commerce created the non-profit organization Community Solutions of the Emerald Coast, Inc. (“Community Solutions”).
 Its mission: Dedicated to breaking the cycle of homelessness through effective communication and collaboration between service entities, resource providers, and our community by bestowing innovative and compassionate direction to men, women and children in Okaloosa County.
 The main goal—find a place to build this shelter that the community is asking for.